-• coordinate, in accordance with the Corporate Governance best practices, the effective performance of the Non-Executive Directors' duties, whether within the Board of Directors or within the Board's specialised committees, in order to guarantee strengthened conditions for the independent and informed exercise of such directors' duties;
+- The coordination, in accordance with the Corporate Governance best practices, of the effective performance of the Non-Executive Directors' duties, whether within the Board of Directors or within the Board's specialised committees, granting therefore the existence of strengthened conditions for the independent and informed exercise of such directors' duties; - The existence of an adequate and time-efficient flow of information to be provided by the Executive Committee, through the compliance with the established transparent information-sharing procedures; - The compliance with an information disclosure process which ensures a time-efficient access of the remaining governing bodies and committees to the necessary information for the execution of their legal and statutory

-- ensure the existence of a continuous flow of information, necessary for the fulfilment of the legal and statutory duties inherent to the Non-Executive Directors' activities, through the adoption and timely compliance of transparent information-sharing procedures by the Executive Committee; - supervise compliance of an information disclosure process which ensures a time-efficient access of the remaining governing bodies and committees to the necessary information for the execution of their legal and statutory duties, with the particular disclosure of all convening notices, minutes and documentation supporting the decision-making process; - ensure the execution of scope and mission of the Ethics Committee, since the Senior Independent Non-Executive Director also chairs the Ethics Committee. - 19.
-Professional qualifications and curricular references of the members of the Board of Directors

-The curricula of the current members of the Board of Directors are disclosed in Appendix I of this Report.
+- duties, with the particular disclosure of all convening notices, minutes and documentation supporting the decision-making process; - The execution of the scope and mission of the Ethics Committee, which is Chaired by the Lead Director. - 19.
+Professional qualifications and curricular references of the members of the Board of Directors The curricula of the current members of the Board of Directors are disclosed in Appendix I of this Report.